 Amed Wall is one of Bali's best and most accessible wall dives

 This combination of sloping reef and a steep drop-off isn’t just one of Bali’s most impressive walls – it’s also one of the easiest to dive.
-Just a five-minute boat ride from the shore, Amed Wall is blanketed in magnificent coral, with hard and soft gardens stretching to depths of 40-metres and beyond.
+Just a five-minute boat ride from the shores of Amed, this wall is blanketed in magnificent coral, with hard and soft gardens stretching to depths of 40-metres and beyond.
 Start your dive in the shallows on a colourful plateau clouded by tropical fish, before descending to search for reef sharks, turtles, and schools of reef fish.
 But, this site is generally quite calm, with conditions to suit divers of all skill and comfort levels.

 Jemeluk Bay, Amed